jugeeya/UltimateTrainingModpack/README.md

 # Frequently Asked Questions

 * Can my Switch run the Training Modpack?
-    * Your swithc has to be hackable, which means it needs to be an early enough unit.
+    * Your switch has to be hackable, which means it needs to be an early enough unit.
 You can check at https://ismyswitchpatched.com/ .
 * Is this mod wifi-safe?
     * Yes*.
 Smash online is client sided.
 What this means is when playing against an opponent, their instance of the game is separate from your instance of the game, and when the server sends over data from the other player, it is replicated on your screen.
 Desyncs arise from when properties from the other side differ from what your game expects.
 (For example, Mario’s Forward Smash dealing 95% instead of its’ normal amount of damage).
 Because Training Modpack is only available while using Training Mode, the training modpack is safe to use while using online games.
 However, you should recognize that mods are not sanctioned by Nintendo and that there is always some ban risk associated with using them.
 Use this mod and others at your own risk.
 * Is this mod compatible with Yuzu or other emulators?